-Patients who are experiencing severe pain due to compression fractures in the spine may be recommended to undergo kyphoplasty.
-Kyphoplasty is a procedure used in order to treat patients who, due to compression fractures, are experiencing the collapse of bone in the spine.
-During the procedure, the patient is placed face down while the surgeon inserts a large needle-like tool into the spinal area.
-The surgeon will then insert a balloon into the area through the needle, slowly inflating it in order to raise the fallen bone back into its proper location.
-Once the bone is back into the correct placement, cement is added to ensure that the compression fractures do not reoccur.
+Patients who are experiencing severe pain due to compression fractures in the spine may be recommended to undergo kyphoplasty — a procedure used to treat patients who, due to compression fractures, are experiencing the collapse of bone in the spine.
+During the procedure, the patient is first placed face down while the surgeon inserts a large needle-like tool into the spinal area.

 Conservative alternatives to kyphoplasty

-- Rehabilitation and physical therapy – Before undergoing any type of surgical procedure, patients should look into physical therapy or rehabilitation.
-These techniques offer a large majority of patients relief and strengthening, resulting in an elimination of the need for a surgical procedure.
+- Rehabilitation and physical therapy.
+Before undergoing any type of surgical procedure, patients should look into physical therapy or rehabilitation.
+These techniques offer a large majority of patients relief and strengthen the muscles, resulting in a possible elimination of the need for a surgical procedure.

-- Pain medication – Pain medication is often recommended as the first approach to new or worsening neck or back pain.
-Nearly 90 percent of people who experience back pain find relief in conservative treatments over a short period of time.
+- Pain medication.
+Pain medication is often recommended as the first approach to new or worsening neck or back pain and many people are able to find relief through these conservative treatments over a short period of time.